nihal111/nihal111.github.io/_posts/2018-03-30-ntp-update-time.markdown

 1. Install requests- `pip install requests`.
 To install pip for Windows, refer [this](https://stackoverflow.com/questions/4750806/how-do-i-install-pip-on-windows).
 2. Follow Step 3 and Step 4 from Solution 1, using the script above.

 ---

+### Appendix

+Specifically pertaining to the problem of the system time going haywire when dual booting across Windows and Linux, the [Official Ubuntu documentation explains](https://help.ubuntu.com/community/UbuntuTime#Multiple_Boot_Systems_Time_Conflicts) what causes this.

+In essence, Linux/Unix systems store UTC as the time on the hardware clock and with good reason, since this saves unnecessary changes to the hardware clock when moving between timezones.
+On the other hand, Windows stores the local time as the time on the hardware clock.
+This ends up messing with the system time since both OS deal with the hardware clock differently.

+The [Official Ubuntu Docs](https://help.ubuntu.com/community/UbuntuTime#Multiple_Boot_Systems_Time_Conflicts) list down a step by step solution to avoid this from happening.

+---